The compression body graph has infinite diameter: Preliminaries

-\begin{definition} Let $D$ and $E$ be essential properly embedded discs in a compression body $V$ in minimal position, and let $E'$ be an outermost bigon of $E$ with respect to intersections with $D$.
+\begin{definition} Let $D$ and $E$ be essential discs in a compression body $V$ in minimal position, and let $E'$ be an outermost bigon of $E$ with respect to the arcs of $D \cap E$.
 The arc of intersection between $E'$ and $D$ divides $D$ into two discs, $D'$ and $D''$, say.
-We say that a disc $F$ is produced by \emph{(disc) surgery of $D$ along $E'$} if $F$ is homotopic to either of the discs $D' \cup E'$ or $D'' \cup E'$, for some choice of innermost disc $E'$ contained in $E$. \end{definition}
+We say that a disc $F$ is produced by \emph{(disc) surgery of $D$ along $E'$} if $F$ is homotopic to either of the discs $D' \cup E'$ or $D'' \cup E'$, for some choice of outermost bigon $E'$ contained in $E$. \end{definition}

-In fact both of the surgery discs are essential: suppose one of the discs $D'$ is inessential, i.e. $\partial D'$ bounds a disc $C$ in $S$.
-Any arc of $b$ in this disc could be made disjoint by a homotopy, so minimal position implies that there are no arcs of $b$ in $C$.
-But this implies we can homotope $b$ across $a$, reducing intersection number, which contradicts minimal position.
+The disc $F$ produced by surgery of $D$ along $E'$ is disjoint from $D$, and is essential.
+To see this, suppose that one of the discs $F$ is inessential.
+That is, $\partial F$ bounds a disc $C$ in $S$.
+We can then ambiently isotope $\partial E' \cap S$ across $C$, reducing the number of intersections between $\partial D$ and $\partial E$, a contradiction.

-\begin{definition} Given a pair of essential properly embedded discs $D$ and $E$ in minimal position, a \emph{(disc) surgery sequence} connecting $D$ and $E$ is a sequence of essential properly embedded discs $\{ D_i \}_{i = 1}^n$, such that $D_1 = D$, the final disc $D_n$ is disjoint from $E$, and each $D_{i+1}$ is produced from $D_{i}$ by a (disc) surgery of $D_i$ along $E$. \end{definition}
+\begin{definition} Given a pair of essential discs $D$ and $E$ in minimal position, a \emph{(disc) surgery sequence} connecting $D$ and $E$ is a sequence of essential properly embedded discs $\{ D_i \}_{i = 0}^{n-1}$, such that $D_1 = D$, the final disc $D_{n-1}$ is disjoint from $E$, and each $D_{i+1}$ is produced from $D_{i}$ by a (disc) surgery of $D_i$ along $E$. \end{definition}

 We remark that if $\{ D_i \}_{i=1}^n$ is a (disc) surgery sequence, then $\{ \partial D_i \}_{i=1}^n$ is a (curve) surgery sequence.